svaberg/imageslurper/README.md

 # The image slurper
 Are you **tired** of asking people for the data behind their published false color plots?
-Use the image slurper to reconstruct the underlying matrix of values from a false-color (heat map) image and its colorbar!
+Use the image slurper to find the underlying matrix of values from a false-color (heat map) image and its colorbar!

 The image slurper can be used on many types of false color plots, and works best on relatively smooth data.

-The image slurper is a [Jupyter notebook](imageslurper.ipynb) that takes a a false-color image like this one
+The image slurper is a [Jupyter notebook](imageslurper.ipynb) that takes a a false-color image like this one:

 ![Source image](img/world-temp.jpg)